 Dates and venue for the panel meeting will be agreed and circulated in advance by Dyfed-Powys Police and Crime Commissioner's Office.
-If appropriate, on occasion some meetings may be conducted virtually via a secure online platform.
+Meetings will be conducted virtually via a secure online platform.
 It is anticipated that panel meetings will be quarterly.
 Between ten to twenty out of court disposal cases will be reviewed within each meeting.

-The Panel's forward work plan will incorporate annual thematic reviews of OOCD's issued to both BAME (Black, Asian, Minority & Ethnic) communities and females.
+The Panel's forward work plan will incorporate annual thematic reviews of OOCR's issued to both BAME (Black, Asian, Minority & Ethnic) communities and females.

 A list of cases showing URN, Offence and circumstances and dealt with in the previous 3 months will be presented to the Panel Chair.
 The Chair will independently and randomly select the cases to be considered by the panel.
-The selection may be thematic, by offences type or area, as agreed by the panel, or may be based on any offence that would not normally be associated with OoCD's.
+The selection may be thematic, by offences type or area, as agreed by the panel, or may be based on any offence that would not normally be associated with OoCR's.
 If these are found to be too few, random dip sampling can be undertaken to increase numbers.